U.2

 U.2 (pronounced "U-dot-2"), formerly known as SFF-8639, is a computer interface standard used to connect solid-state drives (SSDs) to a computer.
 It defines the physical connector, electrical characteristics, and supported communication protocols.

 U.2 was developed for the enterprise storage market and is designed to support multiple types of drives, including those using PCI Express (typically with NVM Express), as well as SAS and SATA.
 The interface supports up to four PCIe lanes and two SATA lanes, enabling high data transfer rates while maintaining compatibility with existing drive technologies.

 History

 The Enterprise SSD form factor was developed by the SSD Form Factor Working Group (SFFWG).
 The specification was released on December 20, 2011, as a mechanism for providing PCI Express connections to SSDs for the enterprise market.
 Goals included being usable in existing 2.5" and 3.5" form factors, to be hot swappable and to allow legacy SAS and SATA drives to be mixed using the same connector family.

 In June 2015, the SFFWG announced that the connector was being renamed to U.2.

 Connector

 The U.2 connector is mechanically identical to the SATA Express device plug, but provides four PCI Express lanes through a different usage of available pins.
+In practice, U.2 devices use the SATA/SAS power connector for power input.

 U.2 devices may be connected to an M.2 port using an adapter.